For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 HOUSE FINCH (Haemorhous mexicanus)

-PINE SISKIN (Spinus pinus) – A few lingering birds at the Portal feeders. [b]
+PINE SISKIN (Spinus pinus) [b]

 Passeridae (Old World Sparrows)